Pink-Crab/PinkCrab-Plugin-Framework-Docs/modules/hook-subscriptions.md

      * @param mixed ...$args
      */
     public function execute( ...$args ): void {
-        // Depends on a global wich is set later than init. if ( $args[0] === 'something' && ! empty( $this->some_global ) ) {
+        // Depends on a global which is set later than init. if ( $args[0] === 'something' && ! empty( $this->some_global ) ) {
             do_something( $this->some_global->some_property, $args[1] );
         }